App privacy details on the App Store

 As you get ready to select your answers from the options presented in App Store Connect, keep in mind:

 - You need to identify all of the data you or your third-party partners collect, unless the data meets all of the criteria for optional disclosure listed below.

 - Your app’s privacy practices should follow the App Store Review Guidelines and all applicable laws.

 - You’re responsible for keeping your responses accurate and up to date.
 If your practices change, update your responses in App Store Connect.
 You may update your answers at any time, and you do not need to submit an app update in order to change your answers.

-Account Holders and Admins can learn how to enter their responses in App Store Connect.
+Account Holders, Admins, and App Managers can learn how to enter their responses in App Store Connect.

 The purpose of the label is to help your customers understand what data is collected from your app and how it is used.
 To complete that, you’ll need to know the types of data that you and/or your third-party partners collect from your app before answering the questions in App Store Connect.
 Keep in mind that even if you collect the data for reasons other than analytics or advertising, it still needs to be declared.
 For example, if you collect data solely for the purpose of app functionality, declare the data on your label and indicate that it is only being used for that purpose.

 “Collect” refers to transmitting data off the device in a way that allows you and/or your third-party partners to access it for a period longer than what is necessary to service the transmitted request in real time.

 “Third-party partners” refers to analytics tools, advertising networks, third-party SDKs, or other external vendors whose code you’ve added to your app.

 Data types that meet all of the following criteria are optional to disclose: